tlc033/n8n-installer/README.md

 [AI Agent](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/),
 [Text classifier](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier/),
 and [Information Extractor](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.information-extractor/)
 nodes.
-To keep everything local, just remember to use the Ollama node for your language model (if configured) and Qdrant or Supabase as your vector store. nodes.
 Remember to use Qdrant or Supabase as your vector store.
-If you wish to use local language models, you can configure the Ollama node in n8n, assuming you have an Ollama instance running separately.
+If you wish to use language models, you can configure the n8n instance, assuming you have an LLM instance running separately.

 > [!NOTE]
-> This starter kit is designed to help you get started with self-hosted AI
+> This starter kit is designed to help you get started with
 > workflows.
 While it's not fully optimized for production environments, it
 > This installer is designed to help you get started quickly with n8n and related tools.
 While it's not fully optimized for production environments, it
 > combines robust components that work well together for proof-of-concept